 Modern displays are subject to optical variations at different stages in the production process.
-Colour and luminance quality can fluctuate due to light-emitting diode (LED) batch inconsistencies or quirks, but this does not necessarily constitute component failure.
-This could merely be a product of the rapid-throughput production cycles and the complex arrangements of LED backlights, polarizers, and colour filters in display products.
+Color and luminance quality can fluctuate due to light-emitting diode (LED) batch inconsistencies or quirks, but this does not necessarily constitute component failure.
+This could merely be a product of the rapid-throughput production cycles and the complex arrangements of LED backlights, polarizers, and color filters in display products.
 Some variation at the development stage is to be expected.
 In fact, these variations regularly inform the necessary optical adjustments before a product is consumer-ready.

 Light- and colorimeters acquire the variation data through spot measurements, where a single (representative) spot is analyzed respectively to the rest of the display.
-Information pertaining to display luminance and colour uniformity amongst batches can be obtained from both large and small displays by dedicated light- and colorimeters.
+Information pertaining to display luminance and color uniformity amongst batches can be obtained from both large and small displays by dedicated light- and colorimeters.
 This is performed by analyzing the central point of the display, or several spots across the surface to provide referential information about uniformity over different spots.
 One or more devices may be used throughout this process, depending on the measured spot size and display size.

 To obtain the broadest possible range of relevant display information, spot measurements are regularly carried out using a combination of colorimeters which are calibrated against other optical measurement devices such as spectrometers.
 Luminance and flicker-only measurements can also be carried out using a light meter.
 This article will explore the performance of spot measurements using measurement equipment and associated accessories in more detail: